-CINCINNATI—Tales of ancient China and modern day courage were blended with vibrant colors, soothing sounds, and enchanting dances as New York-based Shen Yun Performing Arts swept through the Aronoff Center for the Arts in Cincinnati, Ohio on Feb.
+CINCINNATI—Tales of ancient lore and modern day courage were blended with vibrant colors, soothing sounds, and enchanting dances as New York-based Shen Yun Performing Arts swept through the Aronoff Center for the Arts in Cincinnati, Ohio on Feb.
 7.

 Among the crowd was Suzette Dutch, managing partner of a venture fund, who said the performance featured “hugely talented performers of just every sort.”

 The Shen Yun website states “Shen Yun’s mini-drama pieces draw upon stories and legends that span China’s history from the Yellow Emperor and through the Tang and Song dynasties and all the way to the modern day.
 In less than ten minutes each, Shen Yun dances recount ancient myths, bygone heroes, or celestial paradises.”

 Ms. Dutch really appreciated not only the skill of the Shen Yun dancers, but also the diversity of the different performances.

 “The talent of the performers is just amazing—the diversity of it, and the cultural story, the fact that they are talking about things that they can’t talk about in China,” she said.

 Shen Yun was formed by artists from around the world with a mission to revive the 5,000 years of culture and civilization in China that has been lost under communist rule.